holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

-Holo strongly recommends membership proof implementations for production or long-running applications.
-However, membership proofs that restrict read-only access prevent Holo from providing always-on nodes and [read-only access to applications](https://link.tbd).
+Holo strongly recommends that you implement a [**membrane proof**](/glossary/#membrane-proof) for production or long-running applications.
+However, membrane proofs that restrict read-only access prevent Holo from providing always-on nodes and [read-only access to applications](https://link.tbd).

-If you want to benefit from always-on nodes and read-only access while having membership proofs, you will need to implement special "Holo-safe" logic.
+If you want to benefit from always-on nodes and read-only access while having membrane proofs, you will need to implement special "Holo-safe" logic.
 You can [read more here](https://link.to.core.concepts).

 ### Testing

-Holo provides the `holo-dev-server` binary, which simulates the Holo Network locally for development. `holo-dev-server` serves a copy of Chaperone and runs a Holochain conductor.
-Like the real Holo Network, `holo-dev-server` uses `.happs` rather than `.webapps`.
-The scaffold automatically makes holo-dev-server available via the nix flake file.
+Holo provides the `holo-dev-server` binary, which simulates the Holo network locally for development. `holo-dev-server` serves a copy of Chaperone, the JavaScript library that connects the browser to the Holo network, and runs a Holochain conductor.
+Like the real Holo network, `holo-dev-server` uses `.happ` bundles, which do not include a UI.
+(The `hc` developer tool creates both a `.happ` bundle and a `.webhapp` bundle for you.)
+When you scaffold an app with the `--holo` flag, its dev environment will provide `holo-dev-server` on the command line for you.

-1. Ensure you are in the nix development environment.
-Run `nix develop` if you aren't.
+1. Ensure you are in the nix development environment by checking the shell prompt.
+Run `nix develop` in the root of your project's folder if you aren't.
-2. Run `npm start:holo`, which should automatically also open an instance of the Holochain Playground on your browser
+2. Run `npm start:holo`, which:
+    1. Starts `holo-dev-server' and provisions instances (cells) of your DNA for two agents,
+    2. Automatically opens an instance of a network inspector called [Holochain Playground](https://github.com/darksoil-studio/holochain-playground) in your browser, and
+    3. Runs a web server to serve the UI.
-3. Access your two agents on your browser at http://localhost:8888 and http://localhost:8889
+3. Access your two agents on your browser at `http://localhost:8888` and `http://localhost:8889`.

-The windows should not be very exciting yet, because we haven't edited the hApp to use the generated UI elements, but what you see on the screen should be some hints on how to proceed.
+The windows should not be very exciting yet, because you haven't edited the hApp to use the generated UI elements, but what you see on the screen should be some hints on how to proceed.

 So let's follow those hints.
 Switch to a code editor for these steps:

-1. In the code editor, open the Vue hApp file `ui/src/App.vue` and add two imports near the top, just below `<script lang="ts">`:
+1. Open the Vue file `ui/src/App.vue` and add two imports near the top, just below `<script lang="ts">`:

     ```typescript
     import MyTodos from './todos/todos/MyTodos.vue';